-Pianist Agustin Muriago has performed throughout the United States, Spain, and his native Argentina, in venues such as Steinway Hall and the DiMenna Center for Classical Music in New York City, and the Teatro Ópera in Buenos Aires.
+Pianist Agustin Muriago has performed throughout the United States, Spain, China, Brazil, and his native Argentina, in venues such as Steinway Hall and Yamaha Artist Services in New York City, the Teatro Ópera in Buenos Aires, and the National Center for the Performing Arts in Beijing.
 His repertoire ranges from standard piano works to contemporary music premieres, with an emphasis on Spanish and Argentine music.
+He has recorded for the Acte Préalable label and for NPR affiliates.

 His major teachers include José Ramón Méndez, Luiz de Moura Castro, David Westfall, Veda Zuponcic, Aldo Antognazzi, and Marcela Fiorillo, having also received advice from Lilya Zilberstein, Frederic Chiu, Julian Martin, Solomon Mikowsky, Douglas Humpherys, and Seymour Bernstein.